lonerzzz/COOQL/README.md

 TBD

-For more examples, information about commercial licensing and access to the larger guide, please visit our COOQL page at onbalancetech.com/COOQL.
+For more examples, information about commercial licensing and access to the larger guide, please visit our COOQL page at onbalancetech.com/COOQL (TBD).